 CB506-67901 - Fuser 110 -120 Volt for P4014/4015/4515.
 Page yield 225,000.

 Fusers draw a lot of power so they are driven directly from the mains power delivered to the printer.
 In the US, Canada and Japan supplies of about 120 Volts are normal.
-In the UK, EU and Australia supplies around 220 Volts are common.
+In the UK, EU and Australia supplies around 220 Volts are normal and a 120 Volt device is very unusual.
 Buy the right fuser for your printer.

 In March 2010 there were some 110 Volt fusers in UK distribution; they do sometimes have a use where a special low voltage is preferred such as construction sites.